nb-systems/Cordova-Framework/README.md

 OR

 - __Fork__
   - Fork our GitHub repository.
-This creates an fork, where you can send pull and/or push request to our repository.
-Please make sure that the pull and/or push request are made to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a> of this repository.
+This creates an fork, where you can send pull and/or push request from your repository to our repository.
+Please make sure that the pull and / or push request are made to the <a href="https://github.com/nb-systems/Cordova-Framework/tree/developer" title="developer-branch">`developer-branch`</a> of this repository.
 Otherwise all push and / or pull request will be rejected.

 <br />